 How do I apply?

-Portland State University requires that an applicant submit two different application packets, one to the PSU Office of Admissions and the other directly to the Division of Political Science.
+Portland State University requires that an applicant submit two different application packets, one to the PSU Office of Admissions and the other directly to the Department of Political Science.
 Application instructions, including the online application, can be accessed at www.pdx.edu/admissions/graduate-applicant.

 What are the application deadlines?

 It is the applicant’s responsibility to ensure that all application materials are received by the deadline, including transcripts, test scores, and letters of recommendation.
-The Division of Political Science does not review application files until they are complete.
+The Department of Political Science does not review application files until they are complete.
 If an application file is incomplete and the deadline passes, the applicant may request that the file be reactivated and considered for the next admission term.
 Unless such a request is made, the application will receive no further attention.

 - Non-refundable $65 application fee (no cash)